 Tip: When updating older presets to the new version, new parameters will be set to default values.
-Be sure to check out the new features and make sure they are set up how you
+Be sure to check out the new features and make sure they are set up how you would want them.

 Main Window Overview